franciscoadasme/chem.cr/README.md

 ```

 The `#chains`, `#residues`, and `#atoms` methods return an array view of `Chain`, `Residue` and `Atom` instances, respectively.
+Refer to the [Enumerable](https://crystal-lang.org/api/latest/Enumerable.html) and [Indexable](https://crystal-lang.org/api/latest/Indexable.html) modules for more information about available methods.

 ### Atom selection

-Unlike most other libraries for computational chemistry, there is no text-based language to select a subset of atoms.
+Unlike most other libraries for computational chemistry, there is no text-based language to select a subset of atoms (for now).
 However, one can achieve a rather similar experience using Crystal's own syntax:

 ```crystal